Liziloo/jeeves-prompts/overlays/checklist-consumption-stepwise-execution.prompt.md

 1. **Authoritative checklist** (explicitly labeled as locked)
 2. **Canonical codebase reference** (repo, branch, or snapshot)
+   - Canonical codebase references are locators only and carry no authority unless corresponding file contents have been materialized and verified via the File Materialization Gate.

 3. **Explicit execution authorization**

 If any required input is missing, request **one** clarifying item and stop.